-Beijing's most historical and majestic mosque, it is situated on the Ox Street (Niujie in Chinese) in the city's Xuanwu District.
-First built back in 996, it has a history that stretches back over a thousand years, in which time it has undergone numerous refits and extensions, and has greeted Muslims from all over the world to worship.
-It covers an area of over 6000 square meters (7176 square yards), and is structurally based on traditional Chinese wooden palaces, yet adopts a typical Arabic-style of decoration.
+The Niujie Mosque, literally Ox Street Mosque, is Beijing's most historical and majestic mosque.
+It is situated on the Niujie Street (Ox Street) in the city's Xicheng District, hence the name.
+First built in 996, the Niujie Mosque has a history that stretches back over a thousand years, during which time it has undergone numerous refits and extensions, and has greeted Muslims from all over the world to worship.
+The mosque covers an area of over 7,000 square yards (6,000 square meters), and is structurally based on traditional Chinese wooden palaces, yet adopts typical Arabic-style decorations.
 There are no human or animal figures among these decorations as these are considered taboo in Islam.

-Unlike south-facing Buddhist temples, it points towards Mekka, the holy land of Islam, in the west.
+Unlike south-facing Buddhist temples, the Niujie Mosque faces towards Mekka, the holy land of Islam in the west.
 The layout is symmetrical and compact.
-The entrance gate is fronted by a large wall with a white marble pedestal, which stretches for around 40 meters (44 yards).
+The entrance gate is fronted by a large wall with a white marble pedestal, which stretches for around 44 yards (40 meters).
 A series of relief sculptures sit on the wall, depicting images of happiness and fortune.
-After passing through the entrance gate, visitors are faced by the Watching Moon Tower; a hexagonal, two-storied structure, reaching over 10 meters (33 feet) tall and housed under a golden-glazed roof.
+After passing through the entrance gate, visitors can see the Watching Moon Tower, a hexagonal, two-storied structure reaching over 33 feet (10 meters) tall and housed under a golden-glazed roof.
 The tower is so named because it was used by the imam to observe the position of the moon to determine times for fasting.

-Walking along the path that runs beside the tower, visitors eventually reach the Prayer Hall - the most important building in it.
+Walking along the path that runs beside the tower, visitors eventually reach the Prayer Hall - the most important building in the Niujie Mosque.
 It is a place only open to Muslims.
-Covering an area of 600 square meters (718 square yards), the hall has the capacity for a few thousand worshippers.
+Covering an area of 700 square yards (600 square meters), the hall has the capacity for a few thousand worshippers.
 The hall's arched gate is decorated with script from the Koran and poems of worship.
 Some of the text is written in the ancient Arabic characters of Al-Kufi, which is rarely seen in China.
 The room is also adorned with various paintings of flowers, strings of glass beads and colored glass, which contribute to the hall's air of great importance and holiness.

-It offers visitors not only the chance to admire a truly unique building, but also the opportunity to broaden their knowledge about Islam and its place in Chinese cultural history.
-It should certainly rank highly on any visitor to Beijing's itinerary.
+The Niujie Mosque offers visitors not only the chance to admire a truly unique building, but also the opportunity to broaden their knowledge about Islam and its place in Chinese cultural history.
+It should certainly rank highly on any visitor's itinerary to Beijing.

 2. Admittance to the Prayer Hall is limited to Muslims only.